 Medicare Tip #1: Check for Plan Disruptions

-If you already have a Medicare plan, keep an eye out for a plan disruption letter.
+If you already have a Medicare plan, watch your mailbox for a plan disruption letter.
 A plan disruption letter, sometimes called a non-renewal notice, means your current plan will not be available in your area the following year.
 Your current plan won’t drop your coverage immediately, but you will have to find a new plan during the Annual Enrollment Period (AEP), which runs from October 15 until December 7.

-If you already work with a state licensed agent, contact him or her as soon as October 15.
-Agents gain access to new plan offerings on October 15 and can help you review new plan options available this year.
-If you don’t already have an agent, contacting one is in your best interest.
+If you already work with a licensed insurance agent, contact him or her as soon as October 15.
+Licensed insurance agents gain access to new plan offerings on October 15 and can help you review new plan options available this year.
+If you don’t already have a licensed insurance agent, contacting one is in your best interest.
 We’ll talk about why with tip #5.